-- Students will be given a minimum of 24 hours written notice as to the reason for and the date of their assigned detentions to allow for transportation arrangements. - Any unexcused absence from an assigned detention will be viewed as an act of insubordination.
-The principal will issue additional detention time to students who choose to be absent from a detention without an acceptable excuse. - 3.
-Detentions will be served in the student office: - a.
+- 1. Students issued a lunch detention will serve the detention the same day. - 2.
+Students will be given a minimum of 24 hours written notice as to the reason for and the date of their assigned after school detention to allow for transportation arrangements. - 3.
+Any unexcused absence from an assigned detention will be viewed as an act of insubordination.
+The principal will issue additional detention time to students who choose to be absent from a detention without an acceptable excuse. - 4.
+Detentions will be served in the student office:

+- a.
 Students must be on time to their detention or they will be marked absent. - b.
 Students must have study and/or school-related materials during a detention.